alkalir/aiphs_alka/examples/monitor_MDC_based_coprocessors/README.md

 12. generate the bitstream and exports the hardware to Xilinx Vitis or XSDK (depending on the Vivado version installed on your PC);
 13. in order to change the monitoring configuration, just delete the project_monitored folder and re-run the Python script;

+## Example 2 - Monitor of a custom Sobel/Roberts edge-detection coprocessor #
+In the Sobel/Roberts example, you will start from an application that is able to get images as input, perform a tiling, obtaining 256 blocks, perform the Sobel or Roberts filtering on each block (depending on some inputs), and perform the untiling.
+The output is an image containing the edges of the input one. <br />
+This application, that can be executed in software, is a good candidate for acceleration, since it is parallelizable.
+Therefore, a coprocessor has been developed using MDC, whose output files are reported in *examples/monitor_MDC_based_coprocessors/sobel_roberts* folder.
+Inside the folder, one can find files for targeting either Zedboard or ArtyZ7 board.
+It is worth noting that the provided HDL descriptions are target independent, and other boards can be used.
+The scripts work only for systems implemented on Zynq7000 SoC.
+The output MDC files contain the HDL source files describing the coprocessor: in addition, MDC produces two TCL scripts that automatically generate a Vivado project with the coprocessor connected to a dual-core ARM processor of the Zynq7000 SoC.

+Follows the steps below to reproduce the example and use the monitor for coprocessors on Sobel/Roberts (where we suppose to target the Zedboard):<br />
+1. clone the repository;
+2. copy the MDC output files from *examples/monitor_MDC_based_coprocessors/sobel_roberts/zedboard* to *examples/monitor_MDC_based_coprocessors/jointer_MDC/project* folder.
+3. open Vivado in project mode;
+4. by using the TCL shell, move to *examples/monitor_MDC_based_coprocessors/jointer_MDC/project* folder.
+Here you will find two folders: scripts and mm_accelerator;
+5. by using the top-level menu, execute the TCL script called generate_ip.tcl inside the scripts folder;
+6. by using the top-level menu, execute the TCL script called generate_top.tcl inside the scripts folder;
+7. at this point, you will get a Vivado project with a block design where the ARM processor shares an external DRAM with the MDC-based multiplier;
+8. close the Vivado project and move with a shell inside *examples/monitor_MDC_based_coprocessors/jointer_MDC*;
+9. execute the Python script (named script.py) inside that folder.
+This will open the window to customize the monitor to be introduced within the project.
+Be aware to select the Sobel/Roberts example.
+At the end, press Generate;
+10. a Vivado project containing the coprocessor connected to the dual-core ARM Cortex A9, together with the monitoring system, will be opened;
+11. The final folder structure in *examples/monitor_MDC_based_coprocessors/jointer_MDC* highlights the presence of a project_monitored inside, that contains the new generated project;
+12. generate the bitstream and exports the hardware to Xilinx Vitis or XSDK (depending on the Vivado version installed on your PC);
+13. in order to change the monitoring configuration, just delete the project_monitored folder and re-run the Python script;

 <!---
 [//]: <Altro:>